 Utilize Help Lines And Community Resources

 As your parent’s child, you are not responsible for fixing or healing your parent.
 Another adult may be able to refer your parent to a program or resource in your community.
-If you are experiencing emotional, verbal, physical, or sexual abuse from your parent with dependency, tell someone as soon as possible.
+If you are experiencing emotional, verbal, physical, or sexual abuse from your parent with alcohol dependency, tell your other parent or a trusted adult as soon as possible.

 Talk To A School Counselor

-If you’re enrolled in high school or university, your school may have resources available for those impacted by addiction in the family.
+If you’re enrolled in high school or university, your school may have resources available for children of alcoholics.
 Talk to your guidance counselor or school-offered mental health provider to receive guidance, resources, or advice regarding your situation.
-If there are any local support groups, they may be able to point you in their direction.
+They may be able to provide information on any local support groups for alcoholic families.

 Journal About Your Experiences

-Studies show that expressive writing, like journaling, can benefit your mental health and allow you to release suppressed emotions.
+Studies show that expressive writing, such as journaling, can benefit your mental health and allow you to release suppressed emotions.
 Consider keeping a journal about your experiences with your parent and how you feel.
 In the future, you might come back to read the journal to remember how these times impacted your mental health.
-If you have a therapist, you can impart your journal entries as you discuss your parent’s dependency and how it affects you.
+If you have a therapist, you can refer back to your journal entries as you discuss your parent’s dependency and provide a concrete example of how it affects you.

 Know Addiction Is Not Your Fault

-Addiction is not your fault.
+Addiction and drug abuse are not your fault.
 Try not to internalize your parent’s drinking.
 Although it can be normal to feel upset, scared, or distressed by your parent’s dependency, there is nothing wrong with you as a person.
 If you struggle with this idea, talking to a counselor can be a beneficial place to discuss these emotions further.

 Find A Safe Place